lindyem/skydropx_challenge/README.md

 # TV Database
 ## SPA using Redux and Movie Database API.
+Sort by and favorite functionality.

 ## Technology Used:
 - HTML5, CSS3, Javascript, Redux, Movie Database API